Local External Evaluator Training

 Strengthening Teacher Confidence and Student Achievement by Integrating STEM Across the Curriculum

 Research shows that at least half of teachers are not comfortable teaching STEM subjects, especially engineering.
 In addition, many educational leaders focus so intently on reading and math scores that teachers do not always get the support they need to implement good science instruction.
 This webinar shares concrete examples of how teachers can transfer what the Next Generation Science Standards refer to as STEM spheres of thinking, common practices, and crosscutting concepts across other content areas.
 Particular attention is given to engineering since this is the STEM area teachers are most uncomfortable with.
 Research shows that increasing teachers’ understanding of these concepts results in boosting both teacher confidence and student achievement.

 Who’s Doing the Work?
 Rethinking Scaffolds for Struggling Readers

-How do we meet the needs of struggling readers while supporting them towards grade level standards?
-Traditional attempts to scaffold students’ literacy learning have sheltered struggling readers from opportunities to engage in grade level texts.
+How do we meet the needs of struggling readers while supporting them toward grade-level standards?
+Traditional attempts to scaffold students’ literacy learning have sheltered struggling readers from opportunities to engage in grade-level texts.
 In this webinar, participants will rethink traditional scaffolds for struggling readers and learn how small adjustments to our teaching can provide all readers with opportunities to become independent, lifelong readers.
-Participants will learn how to use appropriate scaffolds during read aloud time, shared reading, guided reading, and independent reading to meet the needs of all readers.
+Participants will learn how to use appropriate scaffolds during a read-aloud time, shared reading, guided reading, and independent reading to meet the needs of all readers.